Yard Range: 5-1760/550 to flag

 Our Verdict on the Pro X7

 To ping up the strokes, the Bushnell Pro X7 Series is a testament to the fine things in life.
 It encompasses the best of the best that Bushnell has to offer.
-However, there is another Bushnell sibling that’s worth mentioning.

-The Leica Pinmaster II is a sight to behold.
+Looking further a field at other brands, the Leica Pinmaster II is a sight to behold.
 While it lacks slope adjustments, the superior glass, compact form, and magnification factor of 7X will ensure you’ll never miss the hole again.
 The Pinmaster II Pro has slope adjustments if you want to get in on what’s new!

 But, you can depend on Bushnell if you want to stay within the reasonable price range for a golfing rangefinder.